InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-12-xscreensaver.md

 At this point for the author, running the XScreenSaver configuration utility failed to render the GoBan-SS configuration options.
 To fix this, open in a text editor the ~/.xscreensaver configuration file.
 Add a line such as:
 GL: goban -root -game-dir /usr/share/goban \n\

+There's also a warning about not being able to load libgnome.so.
+That can be mitigated by installing: sudo apt install libgnomeui-dev

 Next, download the AlphaGo *.sgf game data files (the download links are toward the bottom of the page at the time of writing): https://deepmind.com/alphago-games-english https://deepmind.com/alphago-vs-alphago